kodedge-swapneel/spring-monitoring-alert-kube/README.md

-# Setup alerts and get alerts notification in slack channel for Spring Boot service using Prometheus and Grafana
+# Setup alerts and get notification in slack channel using Prometheus and Grafana

 ## [Click here to watch the video for demonstration.](https://youtu.be/luEUTR4cYl4)